Talk To A Therapist In Online Therapy To Improve Your Mental Health

-Medically reviewed by Arianna Williams
+Medically reviewed by Arianna Williams, LPC, CCTP

-Updated February 22, 2024by BetterHelp Editorial Team
+Updated October 11, 2024by BetterHelp Editorial Team

-Many do not have time to schedule an in-person appointment with a therapist, go to the appointment, and speak to someone for an hour.
+Many people do not have time to schedule an in-person appointment with a therapist, go to the appointment, and speak to someone for an hour.
 However, the world of therapy is changing with online therapy, which is available via phone, chat, or video, making prioritizing your mental health more convenient and sometimes more affordable.

-The benefits of speaking to a therapist
+The mental health benefits of deciding to talk to a therapist

 Mental health professionals and licensed clinical social workers often offer traditional talk therapy, cognitive-behavioral therapy (CBT), psychotherapy, and other modern counseling methods.
 Depending on the therapist and your preferences, these can be provided in person or online.